Josephine Ochoa

-Josephine Jasmine Ochoa (born December 8th, 1992) is an American model and businesswoman.
+Josephine Jasmine Ochoa (born December 8, 1992) is an American model and businesswoman.
 She appeared on fashion and beauty platforms such as Univision Network's Nuestra Belleza Latina, L.A Fashion Week, LA Swim Week, Miami Fashion Week and Mercedes-Benz Fashion Week in Central America.
-She was crowned the miss of Guatemala in 2014 and became the organization's Creative Director in 2015.
+She was crowned the Miss of Guatemala in 2014 and became the organization's Creative director in 2015.

-Ochoa is the founder of the non-profit organization Mission Guatemala, which helps children of low resources in Guatemala by collecting donations for school supplies, hygiene products and food.
+Ochoa is the founder of the non-profit organization Mission Guatemala, which helps children with low resources in Guatemala by collecting donations for school supplies, hygiene products and food.

 Early life

-Ochoa was born on December 8, 1989, in Los Angeles, California, United States to immigrant parents.
+Ochoa was born on December 8, 1992, in Los Angeles, California, United States to immigrant parents.
 She is of Guatemalan descent.
 Her father works as a painter for the contemporary artist Retna.
-She saw modeling as an avenue to take her family out of poverty, and competed in the regional competition for Miss Guatemala US before winning the crown.
+She saw modelling as an avenue to take her family out of poverty and competed in the regional competition for Miss Guatemala US before winning the crown.

 Career

 She was invited to Central America's Mercedes-Benz Fashion Week, where she walked for several designers and represented Los Angeles.
 Ochoa was the first Guatemalan figure to appear at Fenway Park Stadium as a special guest of El Mundo Media and local community organization, Casa Guatemala, at the Xfinity Latino Family Festival.
-Ochoa has worn many couture pieces, including, Walter Mendez, Alejandro Fajardo, Giovanni Scutaro, Willfredo Gerardo, Glaudi Johana.
-The artist Retna was inspired by Ochoa and her work with such organizations like Beautify Earth and named her muse, creating urban billboard artwork in her likeness.
+Ochoa has worn many couture pieces, including, Walter Mendez, Alejandro Fajardo, Giovanni Scutaro, Willfredo Gerardo and Glaudi Johana.
+The artist Retna was inspired by Ochoa and her work with such organizations as Beautify Earth and named her muse, creating urban billboard artwork in her likeness.
 The artwork can be seen in West Hollywood (Sunset and San Vicente).

-Ochoa has been featured in such published work like: Univision, Belleza y Moda, Primer Impacto, Iconos Magazine, El Mundo Boston, Soy502.com, To the Point Magazine, People en Espanol, TV y Notas, La Prensa, Nuestro Diario, and Adelante Magazine.
+Ochoa has been featured in such published work like Univision, Belleza y Moda, Primer Impacto, Iconos Magazine, El Mundo Boston, Soy502.com, To the Point Magazine, People en Espanol, TV y Notas, La Prensa, Nuestro Diario, and Adelante Magazine.

 Nuestra Belleza Latina 2014

 Ochoa competed in Miss Guatemala US 2013 and won the title.
 After winning Miss Guatemala US 2013, she competed in Univision's Nuestra Belleza Latina (Our Latin Beauty).
 Ochoa was the first runner-up, and won the title "Fan Fave".

-Ochoa's mother voiced her opinion about the network's apparent disregard of the voting polls.
+Ochoa's mother voiced her opinion about the network's apparent disregard for the voting polls.
 "I’m talking legally, this is pure cheating", she said.
 Ochoa told Huffington Post Voces that she was happy for Aleyda Ortiz NBL 2014 Winner.
 "You hear everything here: yes, many expected me to be the winner, but Aleyda also had her fans, and the public voted.
 I am very glad that people can imagine a crown on my head, it means I did a good job," she said.